 Once you've created plans and goals for your UGC campaign, it's time to set up a social media aggregator like Flockler to gather all the entries.
 You can decide to display all the posts automatically but often we recommend the moderation of entries from user-generated content campaigns.
 With Flockler, the automation helps you to gather, filter, and display the entries.
 You're in full control of what content is displayed.

-Setting up the automation and gathering content from social media channels such as Instagram, Twitter, Facebook, YouTube, and more couldn't be easier.
-Here's a one-minute video demonstrating how to gather content by any hashtag on Instagram:
+Setting up the automation and gathering content from social media channels such as Instagram, X (formerly Twitter), Facebook, YouTube, and more couldn't be easier.

 You can gather any public posts mentioning a hashtag on Instagram.
 You don't need separate permission to display images on your website, assuming you follow the guidelines of each social media channel.
 Flockler will take care of that automatically, and you can concentrate on the success of the campaign.
 However, if you are looking to use images from advertising campaigns outside of your website and other digital services, and need to edit the original content, permission is required.